top of page

 My next assignment was to Vietnam after completing COIN-SERE training at Alameda, CA. Upon arrival in DaNang, Republic of Vietnam, I was assigned to the XO position on CGC Pt.
 Orient (WPB 82319) followed by a transfer to Commanding Officer, CGC Point Arden (WPB 82309).

-As a Life Member of the CGCVA, I served two terms as a National Trustee, two terms as National Vice President, under the leadership of National President Paul Scott LM and a term as National Vice President with National President Steve Petersen, LM, and then as National President.
+As a Life Member of the CGCVA, I served two terms as National Trustee, two terms as National Vice President, under the leadership of National President Paul Scott, LM and a term as National Vice President with National President Steve Petersen, LM and then as National President.

 SQUADRON THREE, VIETNAM